Autoscaling EKS Cluster With Karpenter Using Terraform

 set {

-name = "settings.AWS.clusterEndpoint"
+name = "settings.clusterEndpoint"

 value = module.eks.cluster_endpoint